zachsfr/zachsfr.github.io/index.md

 [View the App](https://global-temp-changes.herokuapp.com/)

 * Crafted an interactive dashboard app to analyze global warming
-* Developed my app using ploty and dash, cleaned and organize the data using a hybrid of Python pandas and R tidyverse
+* Developed the app using ploty and dash, cleaned and organized the data using a hybrid of Python pandas and R tidyverse

 ## Building a Data Pipeline For Data Science Skills